egasimus/glagol/doc/api.md

 The following non-magic attributes are part of the private API:
 * `file._cache`
 * `file._glagol`
-* `file._filename` is set by the loader and contains the absolute path to the source file.
+* `file._sourcePath` is set by the loader and contains the absolute path to the source file.

 ## Directory